Stede Bonnet: Pre-criminal life

-Stede Bonnet was born in 1688, as he was christened at Christ Church parish on 29 July 1688.
-His parents, Edward and Sarah Bonnet, owned an estate of over 400 acre southeast of Bridgetown, which was bequeathed to Bonnet upon his father's death in 1694.
-It is not known where Bonnet received his education, but many who knew him described him as bookish; Judge Nicholas Trott alluded to Bonnet's liberal education when sentencing him.
+Stede Bonnet was born in 1688, and he was christened at Christ Church parish on 29 July 1688.
+His parents, Edward and Sarah Bonnet, owned an estate of over 400 acre southeast of Bridgetown, Barbados, which was bequeathed to Bonnet upon his father's death in 1694.
+Bonnet received a good education, and lived as one of the richest and highest members of Bridgetown society.
 Bonnet married Mary Allamby in Bridgetown on 21 November 1709.
 They had three sons – Allamby (who died by 1715), Edward, and Stede Jr – and a daughter, Mary.
 The three surviving children were all younger than five when their father abandoned them for piracy.
-Edward's granddaughter, Anne Thomasine Clarke, was the wife of General Robert Haynes, who was Speaker of the Assembly of Barbados for 36 years.

-In A General History of the Pyrates, Charles Johnson wrote that Bonnet was driven to piracy by Mary's nagging and "[d]iscomforts he found in a married State".
+In the Oxford Dictionary of National Biography, historian Robert C. Ritchie suggests that Bonnet was driven to piracy to escape his bad marriage, or to "recapture his more adventurous youth".
 Details of Bonnet's military service are unclear, but he held the rank of major in the Barbados militia.
-The rank was probably due to his land holdings, since deterring revolts by enslaved people was an important function of the militia.
 Bonnet's militia service coincided with the War of the Spanish Succession, but there is no record that he took part in the fighting.